Thousands of Toronto hospital staff haven't got their COVID-19 shots, memo reveals | CBC News

 Smith also said he's worried the hospital network's supply of vaccines will be greatly reduced in the days ahead as Ontario "expands its list of priorities."

+The plea was made to staff at some of the highest risk for encountering the SARS-CoV-2 virus in the workplace, according to UHN spokesperson Gillian Howard, including those working in the emergency department, intensive care units, inpatient units and COVID-19 units.

-Since the email was sent out, UHN has had around 1,000 more hospital workers register, bringing the total to just over 18,000 people who will be vaccinated — and reducing the group who have not registered to 3,000 — Howard told CBC News.
+Since the email was sent out, Howard said, around 1,000 more UHN workers had registered for their vaccinations, bringing the total to just over 18,000 people who will be vaccinated.

-"We are standing up vaccine ambassadors and have a Health Services phone line to answer questions from staff who need more information to make their decision," she continued in an email.
+The network has set up a phone line and "vaccine ambassadors" to answer questions from staff, she said.

-"We will continue to work on this with our staff but are pleased with the uptake to date and there is more to do."
+It was not immediately clear why some employees were slow to register.

-UHN includes multiple Toronto hospitals, including Toronto General Hospital, Toronto Western Hospital, Princess Margaret Cancer Hospital, and several Toronto Rehab sites.
+UHN includes multiple hospitals, including Toronto General Hospital, Toronto Western Hospital and Princess Margaret Cancer Hospital.

-It's not clear how many staff are signing up for vaccinations at other hospitals and health-care networks in the Toronto area, though CBC News will update as more numbers come in.
+It's not clear how many staff at other health-care networks and hospitals in the Toronto area have been vaccinated or signed up for their shots.

-Women's College Hospital did respond to a request for data, saying around 664 of around 929 eligible staff members have been vaccinated so far, totaling around 71 per cent.
+Women's College Hospital, a separate facility from UHN, told CBC News around 664 of some 929 eligible staff members, about 71 per cent, have been vaccinated so far.

 "However, this number is constantly changing as staff numbers fluctuate and we have many who are awaiting appointments in the coming weeks," said spokesperson Jen Brailsford in an email.